localgovdrupal/docs/docs/src/devs/features/geo-technical.md

 ##### Install the ArcGIS Online provider

 First add the ArcGIS provider.
-You can find he [providers list](https://geocoder-php.org/docs/#providers) and [Packagist](https://packagist.org/providers/geocoder-php/provider-implementation) basic installation instructions are also on them.
+You can find the [providers list](https://geocoder-php.org/docs/#providers) and [Packagist](https://packagist.org/providers/geocoder-php/provider-implementation) basic installation instructions are also on them.
 These have related [plugins](https://git.drupalcode.org/project/geocoder/-/tree/8.x-3.x/src/Plugin/Geocoder/Provider) to make them 'automagically' with geocoder.

 So for ArcGIS:
 `